Alpine Odyssey Aotearoa

 Perhaps this has something to do with genetics - both he and his sister rode mountain bikes for New Zealand, and his niece returned from the 2024 Paris Olympics with two gold and a silver medal in track cycling.

-For Laurence, our journey will be another step on the road, the longest expedition he has undertaken.
+For Laurence, our journey was another step on the road, the longest expedition he has undertaken.